tencent-ailab/SongGeneration/README.md

 ## License

-The code and weights in this repository is released under the MIT license as found in the [LICENSE](LICENSE) file.
+The code and weights in this repository is released in the [LICENSE](LICENSE)  file.